 After years of working for others, I was looking to do something creative and for myself.
 I have always loved fashion being that I came from a family where all of the women sewed.
 When the opportunity to purchase Old Port Wool & Textile emerged, it felt cosmic.

-My grandmother was a seamstress in Spain who had started sewing at the young age of 12.
+My grandmother was a seamstress born and raised in Madrid, Spain who had started sewing at the young age of 12.
 Later when her husband passed at 24, she raised her 3 small children with the help of her mother while working at a boutique as a seamstress and model.
 Later, she remarried and eventually brought her children to the United States for a better life.

-I grew up with my mother always making curtains or matching dresses for my sister and me.
-By the time I reached High School, sewing came naturally.
-I used to make my own pants out of vintage fabric and curtains.
+Growing up my mother was always sewing, from making curtains to matching dresses for my sister and I. By the time we reached High School, sewing came naturally.
+I used to make my own pants out of vintage fabric, even curtains.
 I would take apart my favorites, re-create them, and alter them adding flares or turn them into bell bottoms.
 My sister, who also loved to sew, was in the process of creating her own swimsuit line before she passed in 2017.

 Fast forward to the summer of 2022 while at a local coffee shop with my best friend, I ran into Dory.
 She told me that she was thinking about selling her business and asked if I knew anyone that would be interested - at the moment I couldn’t think of anyone.
 As we were leaving, all of the sudden it hit me that I wanted to buy the business.
 My friend told me to go back inside and talk to her, and that’s just what I did.
 I walked inside, found Dory and told her that I think I should buy it.
 She smiled and said, " I thought you should, too!"